-- Take good notes including any statements made. - Ensure all elements of the statute(s) and/or regulation(s) violated can be proven. - Secure any and all evidence to be tested, to confirm it is an alcohol beverage. - Ensure body cameras are activated and take photographs for evidentiary purposes.
+- Take good notes including any statements made. - Ensure all elements of the Statute(s) and/or Regulation(s) violated can be proven. - Secure any and all evidence to be tested, to confirm it is an alcohol beverage.

 Note

 Testing of alcoholic beverage should be done prior to court or administrative hearing.